code-crafter-kr/discord_bot/README.md

 Bot - Automatically check the user

 # Important
 The actual deployment version is deployed on a Linux computing server, so I'm not sure about the bot's local functionality.
+Also, all hardcoded bot token has been expired.